Shahxadkhan/Hello-world/README.md

 # Hello-world
-This is my first c code in cs50. hello here, i am mr. shahzad khan and currently working c.
+This is my first c code in cs50. hello here, i am Mr. shahzad khan and currently working on c.